Top 100 SaaS Companies Survey 2023

 In light of the survey findings and the ASC 606 standard, SaaS companies should continuously evaluate their decisions on capitalizing software development and commission costs, as there are several short- and long-term implications.
 They should also consult with their auditors and, ultimately, adopt the method they believe most closely aligns with the intent of the rules.

-Finally, SaaS companies should keep a close eye on the FASB proposal as it moves forward because it may significantly alter the rules related to capitalization of development costs.
+Finally, SaaS companies should keep a close eye on the FASB annual release because the proposal may significantly alter the rules related to capitalization of development costs.

 Appendix